 SCOTCAT Credits: 30 SCQF Level 11 Semester 2

-Academic year: 2019/0
+Academic year: 2020-2021

-Planned timetable: To be arranged.
+Planned timetable: 9.30 am - 11.00 am Thu (seminar)

 This module will consider the book as cultural artefact and idea as well as repository of information and vehicle for conveying the messages contained in texts and images.
 It will work with a broad definition of the book, which has space for accounting and commonplace books, diaries and formularies, fiction and non-fiction books, private and public books, religious and secular books, and more.
 The seminars and field-trips involved will foster an appreciation of the physical, phenomenological book, by looking closely at individual copies and considering their purposes, use, and (where relevant) provenance and descent.
 The aim is to explore a phenomenon whose importance to European culture is so fundamental that its conceptual complexity is often taken for granted.
 The course will foreground art historical and bibliographical approaches to the book, and will involve several visits to collections in and around St Andrews.
 These visits will in some cases take the place of regular classroom sessions.